 What You May Not Know about Third-Hand Smoke

 Few smokers would deny that their habit is dangerous for their own health.
 Nearly all people who light up realize that cigarette smoking can cause serious complications down the road, including lung cancer and cardiovascular disease.
 Most also realize that exposure to secondhand smoke, or the smoke given off by a cigarette’s tip or that which is exhaled by smokers, is equally dangerous to those around them.
+The vapor produced by vape juices and e-liquids is also regarded as a potential hazard to anyone in its vicinity, according to the World Health Organization.

 What many still do not realize is that an absence of smoke doesn’t mean an absence of danger.